jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/billing.md

 ## Why is there a month 0, and how does the setup work?

 Month 0 begins the test setup
-and is the start of the monthly payment.
+and is the start of the monthly payments.
 A project leader is assigned
 who is responsible for managing the connection of environments, profiling, user creation, allocation of privileges,